curl/everything-curl/cmdline-passwords.md

 ## Passwords and snooping

 Passwords are tricky and sensitive.
-Leaking a password can make someone else than you access the resources and the data otherwise protected.
+Leaking a password can make someone other than you access the resources and the data otherwise protected.

 curl offers several ways to receive passwords from the user and then